-I was halfway through my medical education when it hit me.
+I was halfway through school when it hit me.

 I wanted to help people resolve their chronic health issues, but was instead taught the name it, blame it, tame it, game.

 I learned how to put a name to a patient’s symptoms in the form of a diagnosis, blame the disease for how they were feeling, and tame their symptoms with a prescription.